 Clinical features of MODY depend on the gene mutations a person has.
 People with certain types of mutations may have slightly high blood sugar levels that remain stable throughout life, have mild or no symptoms of diabetes, and do not develop any long-term complications.
 Their high blood glucose levels may only be discovered during routine blood tests.
 However, other mutations require specific treatment with either insulin or a type of oral diabetes medication called sulfonylureas.

 MODY may be confused with type 1 or type 2 diabetes.
-In the past, people with MODY have generally not been overweight or obese, or have other risk factors for type 2 diabetes, such as high blood pressure or abnormal blood fat levels.
-However, as more people in the United States become overweight or obese, people with MODY may also be overweight or obese.
+In the past, people with MODY did not generally have overweight, obesity, or other risk factors for type 2 diabetes, such as high blood pressure or abnormal blood fat levels.
+However, as more people in the United States become overweight or have obesity, people with MODY may also be overweight or have obesity.